abhijeet0401/MapX_Celo/README.md

 <img src='./screenshot/proto1.jpg' />

-## Special thanks to Web3athon and Celo Team for their support
+## Special thanks to Celo Team for their support